GuameDev/project-setup_blender-add-on/README.md

 ## Installation

-1. Download the `.zip` file of the addon from this repository.
+1. Download the `.zip` file of the addon from the [releases page](https://github.com/GuameDev/Blender.Addon.ProjectSetup/releases/tag/v1.1.0).
 2. Open Blender and navigate to `Edit` -> `Preferences`.
 3. Go to the `Add-ons` tab and click on `Install...`.
 4. Select the downloaded `.zip` file and click `Install Add-on from File`.